NSCC FOUNDATION INITIATIVES

 The Foundation is focused on growing resources and connections that will help us support students, build strong programs, and ultimately meet Middle Tennessee’s growing workforce needs.
 Whether you represent a foundation or corporation, own a local business, or simply want to make an impact in your community, there are unlimited and creative ways to support our mission and the students we serve.

-In 2020-2021, our work is primarily focused within two major initiatives — Beyond Financial Aid and Nashville GRAD.
+Our work is primarily focused within two major initiatives — Beyond Financial Aid and Nashville GRAD.

 WHY BEYOND FINANCIAL AID?